 Though this is a much smaller issue than it was only a decade ago, some semiautos are ammunition sensitive; some brands and/or configurations of ammunition may make some guns more prone to malfunctions (A “jam” can’t be quickly cleared in the field and requires tools to repair).
 Most guns designed for self-defense will fire just about anything with little or no difficulty, but some guns, particularly those built to very tight tolerances, such as guns intended for competition, may take a bit of trial and error to find completely reliable ammo.
 On the other hand, brands such as Glock have a well-deserved reputation for reliability right out of the box and require no alteration or modification at all.
 I have never had a malfunction with any of the Glocks I’ve owned, or of their magazines, regardless of ammunition.
 Dumb luck?
 Perhaps, but I practice malfunction drills just in case.
 Murphy’s Law cannot be repealed.

 Semiautos generally have less intrinsic accuracy than revolvers.
-This is so because their barrels–-with a few notable exceptions, many in .22LR only–-are not fixed to the frame and thus, unmoving as the slide cycles.
-Designs with both a barrel fixed to the frame and the sights attached to that barrel or frame, tend to have intrinsic accuracy no less than the best revolvers, the Ruger Mark IV pistol in .22LR–which features a much improved take down/reassembly process–being a case in point.
+This is so because their barrels–-with a few notable exceptions, many in .22LR only–-are not fixed to the frame and therefore unmoving as the slide cycles.
+Designs with both a barrel fixed to the frame and the sights attached to that barrel or frame, tend to have intrinsic accuracy no less than the best revolvers, the Ruger Mark IV pistol in .22LR–-which features a much improved take down/reassembly process–-being a case in point.

 Defensive pistols must have looser tolerances because the need for maximum reliability is greater than the need for maximum accuracy.
 This will generally produce slightly less overall accuracy, however, for general defensive use, this is not an issue for most people, whose practical shooting ability is not up to the optimum intrinsic accuracy of their semiautos, particularly at the kinds of short ranges at which gunfights virtually always take place.